Frequently Asked Questions

 Besides the cost of flights, transport while in Europe getting to training and events, accommodation and food, race entry fees, there's coach fees, hire car costs, tolls and petrol.
 We’ve found a budget of about $12K for eight weeks’ training and competing in Europe is considered reasonable and in fact for the last few years, our Australian biathletes have managed on less than $10k per person.

-Naturally, it is more expensive to train in high cost areas such as Scandinavia, than low cost countries such as Italy.
+It is more expensive to train in high cost areas such as Scandinavia, than low cost countries such as Italy.